 Though historical reconstructions were generally conceived as imitations of destroyed cities, the memories they sprang from were never straightjackets for imagination and recollection.
 The rebuilders were not bound by nostalgia but rather saw their task as a creative and poetic opportunity.
 Free of the dogma of archaeological authenticity, literal restitution, or folkloric mimicry, they were unashamed to borrow, copy, and imitate where appropriate, and to innovate where necessary or useful.
-They were not particularly concerned with expressing a “spirit of the time”, or at least not as posited by modernism.
+They were not particularly concerned with expressing a “spirit of the time”—or at least not as posited by modernism.
 It probably seemed evident that their buildings should fit into their settings and that the “spirit of the time” was an inherent condition of human existence in the world.
 The best reconstructions were not meant to manipulate, censor, or distort memory with emotion or sentimentality.
 There was no retribution, manifesto, or utopia, but rather an expression of human solidarity, patriotism, and culture.

 The Aleppo Reconstruction Project

 Our Reconstruction of Aleppo project addresses urban architecture in the specific context of Syria’s post-Civil War reconstruction.
 We chose one of the most damaged yet remarkable neighborhoods located at the foot of the Citadel among various central areas to be rebuilt within a perspective of “philological reconstruction” in both their urban and their architectural forms.
 The site was chosen for its symbolic and historic significance and complexity in the context of its contemporary and historical civic, architectural, and urbanistic identity and collective memory.
-Students worked in small planning groups to research, analyze and sketch various iterations of a masterplan to be synthesized afterwards in a single draft.
+Students worked in small planning groups to research, analyze, and sketch various iterations of a masterplan to be synthesized afterward in a single draft.
 Drawing upon local precedents through typo-morphological analysis and research, the final plan was based on principles of “philological reconstruction” (with reference to Paolo Marconi and Léon Krier) and developed through a methodology of “imitation” (Léon Krier and Demetri Porphyrios, 1980) and “pattern language” (Christopher Alexander, 1977), allowing students to quickly draft a coherent, contextual, and empathic reconstruction model.
 They then focused individually on the design of a building or built ensemble using similar techniques of “imitation”; they sought to recover the “originality” of the place by returning to the origins and essences of placemaking and architecture in Aleppo.

 My thanks to my students Cynthia Sigler, Eva Baghdan, Madeleine Donohue, Patrick Keough, Spicer Emge, Cole Rembecki, Sean Gaouette, Matthew Digoy, and Luke Palmer.
 They put their talent, intelligence, passion, and dedication into researching and designing a project for rebuilding Aleppo.
 The outcome is a moving tribute to the people of Syria and also quite an achievement in urban design and architecture.

-*1 Vygotsky, Lev Semyonovich.
-1980.
-Mind in Society.
-Cambridge: Harvard University Press

-*2 Énard, Matthieu.
-2017.
-Compass.
-New York: New Directions Publishing